Need Help? Give us a call.

 Shopify Plus is Shopify’s ecommerce solution for high-volume merchants.
 It can handle thousands of orders per minute and accepts everything from credit cards to Bitcoin.
 Users who sign up for Shopify Plus will receive personalized assistance and customizable solutions.

 Pricing is quote-based and varies depending on your business’s needs.
-Reach out for a free quote.

 There is a lot to like about the Shopify POS system.
 Let’s take a look at what all the capabilities could mean for your business, and what current customers think.